 Taana Abbitt, Licensed Clinical Therapist

-Highly experienced – I have 23 years of experience continuously working in the mental health field since completing graduate school in 2001.
-My passion for working with survivors of trauma was born during my undergrad years in Virginia, 27 years ago.
-I first volunteered, and then was hired as a trained crisis intervention counselor working with survivors of domestic violence and sexual assault.
-See this amazing non-profit agency, where I spent my first 3 years in this field, still going strong here: Wrcnrv.org
+My passion for helping survivors of trauma was born during my undergrad years in Virginia, 27 years ago.
+I first volunteered, and then was hired as a crisis intervention counselor working with survivors of domestic/relationship violence and sexual assault at the Women’s Resource Center of the New River Valley.
+It was there that I found my professional life purpose.

 I practice client-centered therapy.